SampleEnvironment/SHALL-LabVIEW/README.md

 The package allows the creation of SEC nodes in LabVIEW.
 It's interface is designed to be easily integrated into existing projects.
 The package uses the [SHALL] (https://github.com/SampleEnvironment/SHALL) libraries at its core to handle all SECoP communication and message handling.
 If you are interested in learing more about the **SECoP** Protocol please refer to the project [website](https://sampleenvironment.github.io/secop-site/).

+Hello, this is some text to fill in this, [here](#place-2), is a link to the second place.

 **Note:**
 The VIs in this project have been built using LabVIEW 2023.
 The [Releases](https://github.com/SampleEnvironment/SHALL-LabVIEW/releases/latest) are also available for LabVIEW2019 in the Release Assets.